thesofakillers/thesofakillers.github.io/content/posts/culture.md

 ### Flora and Fauna

-(This feels like part of the identity of a place, so feels like it should fall under the culture grouping.
-Perhaps this is an indication that culture is the wrong term.)
+Where do flora and fauna fit in all this?
+The plants, animals, and landscapes associated with a culture are often deeply intertwined with its identity -- I'd be easily convinced for instance that horses are an integral part of Mongolian identity (though perhaps I am wrong about this out of ignorance).
+These aren't cultural outputs, yet they often directly shape it -- think cuisine, mythology and even language.
+If the "culture" bucket feels forced here, perhaps that's an indication that "culture" is the wrong term to ascribe to this remainder that I speak of.